lightninglabs/chantools/doc/chantools_recoverloopin.md

   -h, --help                  help for recoverloopin
-      --loop_db_dir string    path to the loop database directory, where the loop.db file is located --num_tries int         number of tries to try to find the correct key index (default 1000) --publish               publish sweep TX to the chain API instead of just printing the TX --rootkey string        BIP32 HD root key of the wallet to use for deriving starting key; leave empty to prompt for lnd 24 word aezeed
+      --loop_db_dir string    path to the loop database directory, where the loop.db file is located --num_tries int         number of tries to try to find the correct key index (default 1000) --output_amt uint       amount of the output to sweep --publish               publish sweep TX to the chain API instead of just printing the TX --rootkey string        BIP32 HD root key of the wallet to use for deriving starting key; leave empty to prompt for lnd 24 word aezeed
       --start_key_index int   start key index to try to find the correct key index